Bus Service in Brookline

-The buses could service areas that were detached from the railway right-of-way.
-Residents in locations like Ebenshire Village and along Pioneer Avenue benefited from the convenience of this new transit service.
+The local Brookline bus routes serviced areas of the community that were detached from the Pittsburgh Railways right-of-way.
+Residents in locations like Ebenshire Village, and along Whited Street and Pioneer Avenue, benefited from the convenience of this service.

 The Allegheny County Port Authority was founded in 1956 to allow for the creation of port facilities in Pittsburgh.
 The charter was amended in 1959 to allow for the state-funded agency to purchase transit companies that served the Pittsburgh area.